hylang/hy/docs/language/core.rst

 Usage: ``(list* head &rest tail)``

-Generate a chain of nested cons cells (a dotted list) containing the arguments.
+Generates a chain of nested cons cells (a dotted list) containing the arguments.
 If the argument list only has one element, return it.

 .. code-block:: hy